ibm-cloud-docs/hs-crypto/disconnect-external-keystores.md

 {: #disconnect-external-keystores-ui}
 {: ui}

-When you disconnect from an external keystore, all keys are to be uninstalled from the keystore and inaccessible to the {{site.data.keyword.cloud_notm}} associated resources.
-This action is permanent and cannot be undone.
-{: important}

 To disconnect from an external keystore by using the console, complete the following steps:

 1. [Log in to the {{site.data.keyword.hscrypto}} instance](https://cloud.ibm.com/login){: external}.